← Back to 後漢書

 [] [] [] [] [][]

 In the tenth month yin’s killing breath strikes; grasses brown; forest wardens ready the grounds—torching brush and lopping timber.
 [1] Then Heaven’s net lifts, the eight reaches cinch tight, game from the nine marshlands is rounded up, and birds winging over the four wastes are netted in sacks.
 [2] Creatures are driven into the enclosure—hillocks drift under racing clouds; turtle-doves coo in chorus; rough beasts bay; court musicians strain their ears; keen-eyed trackers grow dizzy; legendary reckoners lose count.
 [3] The battue swells until valleys brim—pheasant nets, hare snares, bird nets, and boar nets quilt pools and bogs and seal every ridge.
 [4] Companies fall into line—van and rear guard stand in camps, jia and yi files wheel together, while wu and ji anchor the center.
-[5] Commentary cites the Er ya: the tenth month is called yang.
-Sun Yan explains that pure yin seems too bleak without yang, hence the name.
+[5] Commentary cites the Er ya: "the tenth month is called yang."
+Sun Yan's commentary says: "Pure yin holds sway; fearing the absence of yang, therefore it is so named."

 40